UnitexGramLab/unitex-governance/governance.md

 * Nominate and vote new committers.
 * Participate in the release planning.

-###### Become a Commiter
+###### Become a Committer

 You need to start being a Unitex/GramLab Contributor and be then be nominated as a Committer.
-Unitex/GramLab commiters select and elect new ones using the [Guidelines for assessing new candidates for committership][newcommitter] from the Apache Software Foundation.
+Unitex/GramLab committers select and elect new ones using the [Guidelines for assessing new candidates for committership][newcommitter] from the Apache Software Foundation.

 #### Unitex/GramLab Sponsors